 Adolphe Adam (1803-1856)

-As a prolific composer and undisputed representative of the École française d’opéra comique, Adolphe-Charles Adam (1803–1856) was the author of a substantial number of articles acting that act as a precious indicator of the musical life when European’s specialised press was slowly building up.
-We are familiar with the collection of gathered and posthumously published articles by his widow (Chérie Couraud) in Souvenirs d’un musicien (1857) and Derniers souvenirs d’un musicien (1859).
-Their numerous reprints (until 1884) testify of the interest they raised.
-Nonetheless, other non-public writings were indirectly linked to press such as letters from Adam that also were posthumously published in La Revue de Paris (August-October 1903) and later reprinted by J.-M Fauquet (Lettres sur la musique française) in 1996.
-These letters from Adam were destined to his friend S. H. Spiker in Berlin, a writer for the Spernersche Zeitung, and they contributed as much to the French cultural influence as to his popularity on the other side of the Rhine.
+A prolific composer and undisputed representative of French comic opera, Adolphe-Charles Adam (1803–1856) was the author of a substantial number of articles which are a precious trace of musical life during a time when specialist publications in Europe were beginning to blossom.
+Selected articles were compiled and published posthumously by Adam’s widow (Chérie Couraud) in Souvenirs d'un musicien (1857) and Derniers souvenirs d'un musicien (1859).
+Their numerous reprints (up to 1884) testify to their continuing interest.
+Other non-public writings are still indirectly linked to the press, such as the letters by Adam, also published posthumously in La Revue de Paris (August-October 1903) and republished by J.-M. Fauquet (Lettres sur la musique française) in 1996.
+These were addressed to Adam’s friend in Berlin, S. H. Spiker, editor of the Spernersche Zeitung, and contributed to France’s cultural influence and popularity in Germany.

-These three works are only but a small portion of his writing and cannot eclipse the substantial number of unpublished articles.
-To mention numbers, more than 380 articles, covering the period from 1833 to 1856, came from twenty-four periodicals in which Adam gradually honed his style.
-He belonged to the editorial staff of the most representative journals, such as Le Ménestrel, La France musicale (1840–1850), la Revue et Gazette musicale de Paris (1834–1856).
-After the bankruptcy of the Opéra-National which he founded (1848), Adam’s motivations shifted from the media to financial concerns.
-He was obliged to devote himself “professionally” to criticism, successively for Constitutionnel (48 articles from 1848 to 1852) replacing Fiorentino, then for L’Assemblée Nationale (more than 160 articles from 1849 to 1856), a new daily newspaper resulting from the republican insurrection.
-To this substantial corpus were joined a few scattered paratexts (prefaces of methods), without omitting letters to institutional actors (E. Perrin, T. Gautier, etc.).
-All of this painted the picture of an artist constantly attracted to his musical passion.
+These three publications represent only a tiny proportion of Adam’s writings and cannot eclipse the substantial number of his other articles which have not been republished.
+To speak in numbers, these are more than 380 articles, covering the period from 1833 to 1856, found in twenty-four periodicals in which Adam to gradually hone his style.
+He belonged to the editorial staff of the best-known journals, such as Le Ménestrel, La France musicale (1840-1850) and the Revue et Gazette musicale de Paris (1834-1856).
+Following the bankruptcy of the Opéra-National, which he had founded in 1848, Adam’s energies shifted from media to financial concerns.
+He was obliged to “professionally” devote himself to criticism for Le Constitutionnel (48 articles from 1848 to 1852), replacing Fiorentino, and then at L'Assemblée Nationale (over 160 articles from 1849 to 1856), the new daily newspaper born in the Republican insurrection.
+This substantial body of work is complemented by a few scattered paratexts (prefaces to methods), but also letters to institutional figures (E. Perrin, T. Gautier, etc.).
+Taken together, they reveal an artist constantly drawn to his passion for music.

-Although he did not refuse to be confronted with his counterparts in the press (Castil-Blaze), his lucidity with regard to his fellow musicians was enforced with informed argumentation and convictions that flouted Romanticism.
-For our time, it shaped in hollow the aesthetic framework of the “middle genre” of the opéra comique (according to O. Bara’s expression), which irreducibly set him against the artist and the critic Berlioz.
-However, this lucidity was nuanced by unrestrained admiration – for G. Rossini, G. Donizetti, D. F. E. Auber, G. Meyerbeer, J. Offenbach – or cautious (L. Cherubini, F. Halévy, G. Verdi), to the point of a certain restraint towards H. Berlioz, who willingly criticised him.
-His benevolence towards the younger (A. Thomas, F. Monpou) or his clear-sightedness regarding Ch.
-Gounod’s first steps reflected the adaptability of a former Second Prix de Rome, quickly launched in his career.
-Finally, as a shrewd entrepreneur, Adam did not forget to promote himself with a certain naivety, by nevertheless associating himself with his partners such as the founders of companies (“Société des concerts de musique vocale, religieuse et classique du prince de la Moskowa”, 1846), librettists, lyric and dance artists (“Représentation d’adieu de Mlle Taglioni”, 1844).
+While he did not shy away from confrontation with his counterparts in the press (Castil-Blaze), he remained lucid towards his fellow musicians with informed arguments and convictions steeped in Romanticism.
+This lucidity outlined the aesthetic framework of the “average genre” of opéra-comique (to use O. Bara's expression), which irreducibly opposed him with the artist and critic Berlioz.
+However, this lucidity was qualified by an unrestrained admiration for G. Rossini, G. Donizetti, D. F. E. Auber, G. Meyerbeer, J. Offenbach and cautious admiration for L. Cherubini, F. Halévy, and G. Verdi, with even a certain restraint towards H. Berlioz, who willingly criticised him in return.
+His benevolence towards younger composers such as A. Thomas, F. Monpou and his clear-sightedness with regards to Ch.
+Gounod's first steps reflect the adaptability of a former Second Prix de Rome who was quickly launched into a career.
+Lastly, Adam the shrewd entrepreneur did not forget to promote himself with a certain naivety, nevertheless associating himself with his partners such as the founders of societies (“Société des concerts de musique vocale, religieuse et classique du prince de la Moskowa,” 1846), librettists, opera, and dance artists (“Représentation d'adieu de Mlle Taglioni,” 1844).

-During the Third Republic, Arthur Pougin restored an anthology of his articles as an appendix to the biography he devoted to him and summed up the spirit of it: “As a writer, he precisely displayed the qualities that distinguished him as a composer: a good-natured and unpretentious spirit, an easy style (less brilliant, however), movement, grace, and even that communicative emotion that captivated the reader as well as the spectator”.
+During the Third Republic, Arthur Pougin included an anthology of Adam’s columns as an appendix to his biography of the composer, summarising their spirit: “As a writer, he displayed precisely the qualities that distinguished him as a composer: a good-natured and unpretentious spirit, an easy (though less brilliant) style, movement, grace, and even that communicative emotion that captivates the reader as well as the spectator.”
 (A. Pougin, Adolphe Adam: sa vie, sa carrière, ses mémoires artistiques, p.
 264).

 Sabine TEULON LARDIC